BryJamin/WickedWizard/README.md

 ### Current Issues

+- Make shop bounds a bit larger so you can click objects easier

 - Enemies that can traverse through platforms

 - Menus can be used by enabling and disabling entities